TimKrause2/twk-ladspa-plugins/README.md

 ## Prerequists to compile

-- GNU math library.
-Uses GNU specific functions and constants
+- GNU math library

+    Uses GNU specific functions and constant

+- ladspa-dev

-- ladspa-dev  This is for ladspa.h.
+    This is for ladspa.h

 - make
+- maxima

-- maxima   If you want to verify the equations.
+    If you want to verify the equations.

+- scilab

-- scilab   If you want to compute coefficients.
+    If you want to compute coefficients.